 The Paris Agreement to strengthen the global response to the threat of climate change entered into force in 2016.
 Its overarching objective is to limit the rise in the global temperature to well below 2° Celsius above pre-industrial levels.
-As a global financial institution, we recognize our share of responsibilities in combating climate change by supporting the transition to a low-carbon and climate-resilient global economy.
+As a global financial institution, we recognize our share of responsibilities in combating climate change, and we acknowledge that financial flows also need to be brought in line with the objectives of the Paris Agreement.
+We believe that our role as a financial intermediary is to act as a reliable partner in the transition to a low-carbon and climate-resilient economy.

 Our principles and our approach to climate protection are set out in our Statement on Climate Change, which describes how we intend to address climate-related risks, provide solutions and advice in the area of sustainable finance to our clients and reduce our own environmental footprint.

-In 2018, we established a climate change program with the overall goal of addressing the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD) for the voluntary reporting on material risks and opportunities arising from climate change.
-In that context, we have worked to formalize climate-related governance and definitions in our key policies and risk taxonomy and to define the principles for climate risk strategy and management.
+The Credit Suisse Climate Risk Strategy program also consolidates our ongoing work to adopt the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) for the voluntary reporting on material risks and opportunities arising from climate change.
+Credit Suisse continued its TCFD implementation efforts in 2019, following the four TCFD categories of Governance, Strategy, Risk Management, and Metrics and Targets.
+In that context, we have worked to formalize climate-related governance and definitions in key policies and our risk taxonomy and to define the principles for climate risk strategy and management.
 We expect our TCFD adoption efforts to provide us with further guidance for the transition to a world that progressively minimizes its dependency on fossil fuels.
 Moreover, we are working with other banks to develop methodologies for the alignment of credit portfolios with the Paris Agreement.
-Credit Suisse's Annual Report 2018 provides an overview of the status of our implementation of the TCFD recommendations.
+Credit Suisse's Annual Report 2019 provides an overview of the status of our implementation of the TCFD recommendations.